 Each year, nonprofit 501(c)(3) organizations in Evanston and surrounding communities are invited to submit grant applications to The Woman’s Club of Evanston.
 Since 2000, the WCE’s Contributions Committee has designated an annual funding focus.
 All applicants should clearly describe how their project fits within the chosen focus area.
-For the 2018-2019 application cycle, the funding focus is as follows:
+For the 2019-2020 application cycle, the funding focus is to be determined:

 Applications are used to identify beneficiaries of our community grants (typically $1,000 – $5,000) as well as the recipients for our Clubhouse Usage Grant and the 2020 WCE Revue.
 The application also identifies organizations for potential Community Outreach volunteer service projects.

 The WCE’s Contributions Committee invites organizations with a focus or project fitting within the chosen focus area to submit a grant application.
 If you have additional questions, please email email@example.com.